If you’re looking for fall gardening tasks and tips, you’ve come to the right place!

 4. Harvest, Harvest, Harvest

-This year, we bought an extendable fruit picker for our apples, pears, and plums.
+This year, we bought this extendable fruit picker for our apples, pears, and plums.
 It made harvesting from tall branches so easy – and massively reduced the number of fruits that fall and need to be composted.
-You can also get berry pickers that are supposed to be amazing, but we haven’t actually tried using one yet.
+You can also get berry pickers – my friend loves this one – that are supposed to be amazing, but we haven’t actually tried using one yet.
 If you have, let us know what you think of them.